 Not to be missed is the opportunity to climb aboard the Lakeside & Haverthwaite Railway (near Ulverston) and travel back in time on a delightful steam train.
 There are also adventure play areas, station café and much more.
 A unique day out for all.

 Swarthmore Hall is a 16th century country house set in beautiful gardens and grounds in 130 acres of farmland.
 Six historic rooms for you to view with a fine selection of 17th Century furniture.

-Buses run from stops in Victoria Road (10-15 walk from Station) to various locations including Haverthwaite and for Lakeside and Haverthwaite Railway (for links at Lakeside to Aquarium of the Lakes; Fell Foot Country Park and Windermere Lakes Cruises) and the Lakeland Motor Museum.
+Buses run from stops in Victoria Road (10-15 walk from Station) to various locations including Haverthwaite for the Lakeside and Haverthwaite Railway (links from Lakeside to Aquarium of the Lakes; Fell Foot Country Park and Windermere Lakes Cruises) and the Lakeland Motor Museum.
 For bus timetables click here.